LOADING...

 An ongoing independent research project that uses a variational autoencoder to generate percussive audio from hand gestures.
 The model builds upon RAVE, a state-of-the-art neural audio synthesis architecture, and trains on high-frame-rate recordings of conga drum performances (played by my dad) to capture fine hand movements.
 The goal is to make it possible to play any percussive instrument using only hand gestures and a camera.

-Music-Spectrogram Inpainting (in-progress)
+Music-Spectrogram Inpainting for Hydrogel Dewatering (in-progress)

 SwimSense is a wireless, wearable, waterproof device equipped with IMU, PPG, and temperature sensor for realtime health sensing and reporting for aquatic environments.
 Originally as a research collaboration with MIT Media Lab and Dept. of Mechanical Engineering, I am now independently developing SwimSense to improve comfort, battery life, and data quality.
 The device aims to provide swimmers and coaches with detailed insights into performance and physiological metrics during training.
+I also plan on adapting this device to other extreme environments where low energy, long range health monitoring is critical.

 SwimSense: Computational Sensing for Swimming Analysis (in-progress)

 SwimSense is a wireless, wearable, waterproof device equipped with IMU, PPG, and temperature sensor for realtime health sensing and reporting for aquatic environments.
 Originally as a research collaboration with MIT Media Lab and Dept. of Mechanical Engineering, I am now independently developing SwimSense to improve comfort, battery life, and data quality.
 The device aims to provide swimmers and coaches with detailed insights into performance and physiological metrics during training.
+I also plan on adapting this device to other extreme environments where low energy, long range health monitoring is critical.

 Honors Thesis